 The Parish Council is a member Hampshire County Council Parish Lengthsman Scheme which provides funding for village upkeep tasks including highway ditch clearance, road-sign cleaning, grass and hedge cutting and minor repairs.

 The Parish Council also organises and contributes to other maintenance works on an “as-required” basis.
-This has in recent years included major projects to enhance the footpaths and area of the village.
-These include improvements to the boardwalk footpath (now managed by Hampshire County Council) between the Church and Greywell Mill alongside the beautiful River Whitewater and a biodiversity project to clear and replant the neglected area between the bridge and Old Post House on Deptford Lane.
+In past years this has included major projects to enhance the footpaths and areas of the village such as improvements to the boardwalk footpath (now managed by Hampshire County Council) and a biodiversity project to clear and replant the neglected area between the bridge and Old Post House on Deptford Lane.

 Telephone Box/Village Defibrillator